zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Logicmonitor](https://www.logicmonitor.com) is a full-stack observability tool supporting both on-premises and cloud vendors.
+<a href = "https://www.logicmonitor.com" rel="noopener noreferrer nofollow" target="_blank">Logicmonitor</a> is a full-stack observability tool supporting both on-premises and cloud vendors.
 It automatically discovers containers, microservices, and host resources.

 It is a feature-packed enterprise solution with built-in integration from Docker, Kubernetes, and AWS.